Business Intelligence strategies for entrepreneurs in 2022

 - Data mining (or discovery) is the automated analysis of large amounts of data to discover patterns.

 - Text analytics search for patterns in textual data.
 Also, you can use it for sentiment analysis or linguistic analysis on social media.

-- Business analytics connects data and companies, allowing them to predict future trends and uncover previously unknown inefficiencies in their systems.
+- Business analytics connects data governance and companies, allowing them to predict future trends and uncover previously unknown inefficiencies in their systems.